Lexus LC 500h interior, dashboard & comfort

 Equipment, options and accessories

-There are four trim levels available with the LC 500h’s hybrid powertrain, the first being the standard configuration.
+There are three trim levels available with the LC 500h’s hybrid powertrain, the first being the standard configuration.
 Spec includes 20-inch alloy wheels, LED headlamps, climate control, heated and cooled front seats and keyless entry.
 Move up to the Sport Pack and you get the bigger 21-inch alloys, a carbon-fibre roof and sports seats, while Sport+ gives you go-faster goodies including a retractable active rear spoiler, four-wheel active steering and a limited-slip differential.

 Infotainment, apps & sat nav